Download a PDF version: CASL Rules Edited 11-17

 E.4.
 Club Pass Card.
 A club pass card is only to be used for the purposes of enhancing player development and fielding an adequate number of players (including substitutes) in order to play a game.
 The best interests of the pass card player are to be given priority when determining whether or not to roster him or her for a game.
 The club pass card is never to be used as a means to “stack” the team with more skilled players for the sole purpose of bettering the team’s chance for victory.
 If a trend to this effect is discovered, the coach and team may be subject to disciplinary action.
 Players registered to a CASL USSF registered team may use their CASL player pass card to play for another CASL USSF registered team from the same community club pursuant to the following conditions:

-Teams playing in U-13 and U15 Non-High School age divisions may carry a maximum of eighteen (18) players and a minimum of thirteen (13) players.
-Teams playing in U-16 and U-19 11v11 age divisions may carry a maximum of twenty-two (22) players and a minimum of thirteen (13) players, except that no more than eighteen (18) players shall be on the roster for and allowed to play in any individual game.
+F.1.
+Team Roster.
+Teams playing in 11v11 age divisions may carry a maximum of twenty-two (22) players and a minimum of thirteen (13) players, except that no more than eighteen (18) players shall be on the roster for and allowed to play in any individual game.
 Teams playing in 9v9 divisions may carry a maximum of sixteen (16) players and a minimum of nine (9) players.
-Teams playing in 7v7 divisions may carry a maximum of fourteen (14) players and a minimum of seven (7) players.
+Teams playing in 7v7divisions may carry a maximum of fourteen (14) players and a minimum of seven (7) players.

 G. RULES AND GAME PROCEDURES.